 The second-largest Aeolian Island stands out amongst its neighbours with its lush greenery and freshwater springs, but like the others, its diving sites are some of the best in the world.
 Secca del Capo is a challenge for any experienced diver with the ultimate reward: incredibly diverse reef and morphology.
 Be sure to watch the weather though because this dive is only possible during peak weather days.
 Or dive for the three peaks at the bottom of Puntra tre Pietre’s ridge.
 While Lipari, Panarea, Vulcano and Salina offer the most action for divers, Filicudi, Alicudi and Stromboli still offer a few dives, and regardless are worthy stops along your island-hopping tour!
 Not sure how to get to all of these places?
 Connect with La Gorgonia Diving Center.
 They offer half-day dives, night dives and more than 20 different diving sites!

-Back on Sicily, follow Marsala’s shoreline to Capo Boeo for a day of diving or snorkelling to the underwater museum just a few meters below the surface.
+Back in Sicily, follow Marsala’s shoreline to Capo Boeo for a day of diving or snorkelling to the underwater museum just a few meters below the surface.
 The shallow waters of this dive site do a poor job of obscuring the shadows of an ancient port from the city of Lilibeo, a 397 B.C. artefact.
 This area has seen it all, from the Roman Empire to the vandal invasions to present-day Italy.
 And divers can feel its immense past when they swim under the sun’s rays to the old sunken port and the seabed beyond.
 Divers, swimmers and snorkels alike can expect to see building remains, holds and bilges, ceramics and objects that passing ships discarded before docking centuries ago – recycling probably wasn’t around back then.
 No need to spend a beautiful day inside the confines of a museum, just dive at Capo Boeo!

 Lampedusa – a stark contrast to the rest of the Sicilian diving sites.
 This Pelagian island is the last stop for your Italian culture fix before the African coast rises in the distant waters.
 Lampedusa is a popular destination for all tourists, but especially for divers.
 This island in the sun is home to far more sea creatures than any other Sicilian hotspot.
 Here wetsuit clad travellers can come face to face with sharks, idle along with sea turtles and match strokes with dolphins or watch the manta rays ebb and flow with the currents as if they were a leaf in the wind.
 Spend your days searching for the Madonna del Mare statue nestled between octopi and sargo fish burrows or pay your respects to Punta Parrino – the point of protection for the island from the chaos of wind and waves.
 While the waters to the south of Lampedusa offer better diving because of water clarity, a trip to the northern curve of the island is a must in April as the sperm whales migrate through.

-Sicily makes it easy for divers, when some of the best shipwrecks to explore, can be found just off of the coasts of its capital city.
+Sicily makes it easy for divers when some of the best shipwrecks to explore, can be found just off of the coasts of its capital city.
 Throughout history, wrecks of all kinds have found their internal resting place in the cool depths of the seafloor, including a WWII German bomber fighter known as the Junker 52.
 Along with the WWII casualty, divers can plunge below to search for the Capua, the Arenella, the Paulus V and the Elpis I. Most of the wrecks are from the twentieth century, and some are in such good condition divers can imagine how the ship would look years before navigating the seas and heading for shore.
 Palermo’s seabound cemetery is buried well below the surface, and thus should only be a bucket list item for experienced divers.
-Or maybe this just the reason you need to start diving?
+Or maybe this is just the reason you need to start diving?

 San Vito Lo Capo